supertoub/ch.bfh.bti7081.s2018.teamred/doc/task02/system-evolution.md

 An E-program is written to perform some real-world activity; how it should behave is strongly linked to the environment in which it runs, and such a program needs to adapt to varying requirements and circumstances in that environment

-### Was wir für unsere Anwendung beachten müssen im Design
+### Was wir f\"{u}r unsere Anwendung beachten m\"{u}ssen im Design

 * Der Aufbau der Datenbank.
 Skalierbarkeit, Erweiterbarkeit und der Zugriff

-* Die Darstellung der App muss auf verschiedensten Geräten funktionieren.
+* Die Darstellung der App muss auf verschiedensten Ger\"{a}ten funktionieren.
 Falls Browser App, Darstellung auf Smartphone oder Tablet beachten.

 * Verschiedene Betriebssysteme.
 Mac und Windows, Linux ausgenommen.

-* Die Erweiterbarkeit des Journals falls vom Patienten oder Doktor erwünscht.
+* Die Erweiterbarkeit des Journals falls vom Patienten oder Doktor erw\"{u}nscht.
 Z.B. neue Punkte die er ins Journal aufnehmen will.
 Die Challenges erweitern, etc.

 * Sprachsteuerung mit Sprache zu Text Integration.